 - Pull the tick straight out from the skin slowly and steadily (without twisting or turning).
 Some top layers of your dog’s skin may come off with the tick, but this is normal.
 If bleeding occurs, apply light pressure to the area.

 - Once removed, the tick should be handled carefully.
 While some people prefer to flush ticks down the toilet, saving the tick for further identification is a good idea.
 Place the tick in a small airtight container (like a pill vial or jar).
 You may wish to add some rubbing alcohol to the container.
 Label the container with the date and store in case future illness occurs, as identification may become necessary.

 - If part of the tick’s head still appears to be embedded, use the tweezers to gently pull it out.
 If some of the head cannot be removed, do not become alarmed.
 This should fall off eventually and rarely causes complications.

 It's important to understand that there are really no shortcuts that can make a tick release itself from its host.
 A tick will not voluntarily detach until its meal is complete.
 DO NOT apply hot matches, nail polish, petroleum jelly, alcohol or other chemicals to the site.
-These methods are not effective and can actually be harmful to your dog.
+These methods are not effective and can actually cause harm to your dog.
 Doing something that agitates the tick might make it harder to remove.

 Tick Prevention for Dogs